-Burscough Village Primary School is aware of the importance of planning and preparing for the transitions between phases of education.
+St. Wilfrid's is aware of the importance of planning and preparing for the transitions between phases of education and preparation for adult life.

 Where pupils have EHC plans, these will be reviewed and amended in sufficient time prior to a pupil moving between key phases of education, to allow for planning for and, where necessary, commissioning of support and provision at the new setting.